LJGJM/MC-W10-CRACK-UI/README.md

 This is compatible with clients, just name the client: Client.exe

 You will need to run "disable clipSVC.bat" as TrustedInstaller, this makes clipSVC not start until you disable the crack

+Run "Minecraft Crack.bat" to view the crack UI of MC W10